 Kuwait

-According to the Cabinet, all government institutions in Kuwait will be closed from June 5 to June 9, with work starting again on June 10.
-The Al Ojairi Scientific Center expects Eid Al Adha to occur on Friday, June 6.
+Kuwait's Cabinet has confirmed that all government institutions will be closed from June 5 through June 9, with work resuming on Tuesday, June 10.
+The Al Ojairi Scientific Center expects Eid Al Adha to fall on Friday, June 6, in line with other Gulf states.